User Interfaces

 State Machine to User Interface

-• self.app.addImage(id, file, row, column) creates an image and draws it.
-The image is loaded from the provided file path.
-Ideally, this is a gif image.
+image.
 The id for the image is a string that we can later use ro replace the image.
-The row and column are layou coordinates on a grid layout.
+The row and column are layout coordinates on a grid layout.self.app.setImage(id, file)

 Kitchen Timer Example